MezcalQRG/Lambda-MCP-Server/README.md

 ---

 For more advanced usage, see the SDK and protocol documentation.
-Contributions and questions welcome!
+Contributions and questions welcome! thank you